 2 large eggs, room temperature

-Preheat oven to 400F.
-Line a muffin tin with cupcake liners, or grease well.
+Preheat oven to 350F.
+Line two baking sheets with parchment.
 Set aside.

-In a medium-large mixing bowl, whisk together flour, cinnamon, nutmeg, baking powder, baking soda, and salt.
+In a large mixing bowl, whisk together whole wheat flour, baking powder, baking soda, and salt.
 Set aside.

 In a separate large mixing bowl, use an electric mixer to beat butter until light and fluffy.
 Beat in dark brown sugar, followed by eggs and vanilla.
 Add dry ingredients in two installments, beating until completely combined.
 Mix in chocolate chips.